 Peter Spellman, The Self-Promoting Musician: Strategies for Independent Music Success, Berklee Press.

 Amanda Palmer, The Art of Asking: How I Learned to Stop Worrying and Let People Help, Grand Central.
-Reflections and advice for artists in the crowd-funding age.
+Reflections and advice for artists in the Internet age.

 Indiegogo.
 Fundraising for individuals, groups, and nonprofits.